At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in eCommerce, particularly in optimising user journeys and conversion rates.
 Use specific metrics to demonstrate your impact in previous roles.

 Craft a Compelling Cover Letter: In your cover letter, express your passion for the beauty industry and your understanding of consumer behaviour.
-Mention specific tools like Google Analytics or Bloomreach that you have used to drive results.
+Mention any experience with tools like Google Analytics or Bloomreach, and how you've used data to drive results.

-Showcase Analytical Skills: Provide examples of how you've used data to inform decisions in past roles.
-Highlight any experience with A/B testing, CRO strategies, or user experience improvements that led to increased conversions.
+Showcase Your Analytical Skills: Provide examples of how you've used data to inform decisions in past roles.
+Discuss any successful projects where you improved user experience or conversion rates, and be ready to explain your thought process.

 How to prepare for a job interview at WeComm